online-judge-tools/api-client/CONTRIBUTING.md

 -   Please read [CONTRIBUTING.md](https://github.com/online-judge-tools/.github/blob/master/CONTRIBUTING.md).

+### How to add a new online judge service

+Do following steps:

+1. Make a file `onlinejudge/service/YOUR_SERVICE.py` in a way similar to other files
+    -   Implement a subclass of `onlinejudge.type.Service`
+    -   Implement a subclass of `onlinejudge.type.Problem`
+1. Register the module to `onlinejudge/service/__init__.py`
+1. Add tests to `tests/`
+1. Update documents like `README.md`

 ## For developpers of programs which uses `oj-api` command / `oj-api` コマンドを用いたツールの開発者へ

 -   For the JSON interface, the document exist at [README.md](https://github.com/online-judge-tools/api-client/blob/master/README.md).